Boynton Beach Traumatic Brain Injury Lawyer

 We all know that a brain injury is different than other types of bodily injuries.
 A brain injury can permanently affect the victim–and their loved ones–and in many cases leads to premature death.
 That is why it is critical to seek immediate medical attention if you or a member of your family exhibits any sign of a traumatic brain injury.

 And if that injury was the result of third-party negligence, you also need to speak with a qualified Boynton Beach traumatic brain injury lawyer as soon as possible.
-At the Leifer Law Firm, we have extensive experience working with clients who have sustained traumatic brain injuries.
+At Leifer & Ramirez, we have extensive experience working with clients who have sustained traumatic brain injuries.
 We will use all of our available knowledge and resources to seek justice for these victims and their families.